Acromegaloid Facial Appearance SyndromeSymptoms, Doctors, Treatments, Advances & More

 Cedars-Sinai Pituitary Center

-Shlomo Melmed is an Endocrinologist in Los Angeles, California.
+Shlomo Melmed is an Endocrinologist practicing medicine in Los Angeles, California.
 Dr. Melmed is rated as an Elite provider by MediFind in the treatment of Acromegaloid Facial Appearance Syndrome.
-His top areas of expertise are Acromegaly, Acromegaloid Facial Appearance Syndrome, Hypertrichosis-Acromegaloid Facial Appearance Syndrome, Pituitary Tumor, and Hormone Replacement Therapy (HRT).
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Acromegaly, Hypertrichosis-Acromegaloid Facial Appearance Syndrome, Acromegaloid Facial Appearance Syndrome, Pituitary Tumor, and Hormone Replacement Therapy (HRT).

 Summary: There is a variety of tumors affecting the pituitary gland in childhood; some of these tumors (eg craniopharyngioma) are included among the most common central nervous system tumors in childhood.
 The gene(s) involved in the pathogenesis of these tumors are largely not known; their possible association with other developmental defects or inheritance pattern(s) has not been investigated.
 The present...